 Hiding everything we own in pretty bins is not organization.
 That’s just rearranging our clutter.
 If we really want to get organized and stay organized long-term, then we have to get rid of the stuff we no longer use or love.

 With clothing, I think it’s helpful to take everything out of the closet so you can start with a blank slate.
-Taking everything out also allows us to see exactly what we have so we can make smarter decisions about what to keep and what to get rid of.
+Taking everything out also allows us to see exactly what we have.
+We can then make smarter decisions about what to keep and what to get rid of.

-If you have a ton of clothes and it’s just not practical to take everything out at once, try taking out everything in the same category, sorting through it, and then moving on to the next category.
+If you have a ton of clothes, it may just not be practical to take everything out at once.
+Try taking out everything in the same category, sorting through it, and then moving on to the next category.

 For example, you could start by taking out all of your pants.
 Decide which pants to keep and which ones you can donate or sell.
 Then move on to sweaters, then blouses, then shoes, etc.